anyatokar/mfte-seattle/README.md

 ## Contribute

-This is an open-source project and contribution are welcome.
+This is an open-source project and contributions are welcome.
 For guidelines on how to contribute, please refer to the [contributing documentation](./CONTRIBUTE.md).

-## Additional Information

-### Disclaimer

-MFTE is a government program.
-This app is not affiliated with the Seattle Office of Housing or any government office.
-For official information about MFTE please visit the [Seattle Office of Housing website](https://seattle.gov/housing).

-Users should contact building management directly for complete information about apartment vacancies and the application process.

-### Why MFTE

-This app highlights the MFTE program because of the relatively quick application turnaround, higher availability, and modern apartments in sought-after locations.

 ### Data Source

-Buildings are sourced from the spreadsheet of [Market-Rate Rental Properties with Affordable Housing Units Regulated by the City of Seattle (April 2024)](https://www.seattle.gov/documents/Departments/Housing/Renters/Affordable_Rental_Housing_MFTE-MHA-IZ.pdf).
-Updated spreadsheets are published by the Seattle Office of Housing roughly twice a year.
+Data is sourced from the spreadsheet of [Market-Rate Rental Properties with Affordable Housing Units Regulated by the City of Seattle (April 2024)](https://www.seattle.gov/documents/Departments/Housing/Renters/Affordable_Rental_Housing_MFTE-MHA-IZ.pdf) and from direct communication with property owners.

-Vacancy information is submitted directly by building managers.
+Real-time availability information is submitted directly by building managers.